slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"I do not know any other form of superiority but kindness."
 -- Ludwig van Beethoven [1770]*

+> *"I don’t like that man.
+I must get to know him better." (...)
-> *"Nearly all men can stand adversity, but if you want to test a man’s character, give him power."
+"Nearly all men can stand adversity, but if you want to test a man’s character, give him power."
 -- Abraham Lincoln [1809]*

 > *"We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started."